 Child Life Programs are mandated by the American Academy of Pediatrics.

 This information was prepared by the Trinity Mother Frances Child Life Program, a service provided by The Children’s Miracle Network, at no cost to families.
-If any child in your family is having difficulty coping with their medical situation or that of a loved one, please contact the Child Life Specialist at (903) 531-5935 or (903) 531-4627 or by email at firstname.lastname@example.org, we are here to help.
+If any child in your family is having difficulty coping with their medical situation or that of a loved one, please contact the Child Life Specialist at (903) 531-5935 or (903) 531-4627 or by email.
+We are here to help.